 Joe’s first postdoc (2000-2002) was spent in Sam Deadwyler’s laboratory (Wake Forest University School of Medicine) where he conducted research on multiple single-unit electrophysiology in freely moving organisms.
 Joe joined Mark Wightman’s lab as a post doc in fall 2002 at the University of North Carolina (Chapel Hill).
 There, he established the use of a microelectrode that allows for the simultaneous measurement of single-unit activity and dopamine release via fast-scan cyclic voltammetry.

-Joe is currently a tenured associate professor at the University of Maryland School of Medicine, where he directs graduate and undergraduate projects related to several neurophysiological and neurochemical aspects of endogenous cannabinoid signaling in intact systems.
+Joe is currently a tenured professor at the University of Maryland School of Medicine, where he directs undergraduate, graduate and postdoctoral projects related to several neurophysiological and neurochemical aspects of endogenous cannabinoid signaling in intact systems.

-In his spare time Joe likes to enjoy the outdoors with his two daughters, his wife and his bernese mountain dog.
+In his spare time Joe likes to enjoy the outdoors with his two daughters, his wife and his rescue dog, Rusty.

 Iness Gildish, M.S.

 Neurobiology and psychology became Inna’s main interest during high school and she knew she wanted to be a researcher in this area.
 Inna earned her B.S in Molecular Bio-Chemistry from Technion, Haifa, Israel in 2008.
 During her studies at the Technion she met prof. Kobi Rosenblum whose research in taste learning and memory mechanism dazzled her so she decided to continue her education in his lab.